inventree/inventree-website/contribute.md

 title: Contribute
 ---

 InvenTree is an open source project which is supported by a small group of volunteer contributors.
-Developing and maintaining an open source project is a lot of work, and requires a lot of devloper time, a resouce which is quite scarce.
+Developing and maintaining an open source project is a lot of work, and requires a lot of developer time, a resouce which is quite scarce.

 We welcome everyone to help with InvenTree however they can!